Technologicat/mcpyrate/README.md

 If you want to expand only `it` inside an invocation of `mymacro[...]` (thus checking that the mentions are valid), leaving other nested macro invocations untouched, that's also possible.
 See below how to expand only macros in a given set (from which you can omit everything but `it`).

+#### Syntax limitations

+The run-time result of an identifier macro cannot be subscripted in place, because the syntax to do that looks like an `expr` macro invocation.
+If you need to do that, first assign the result to a temporary variable, and then subscript that.

 ### Expand macros inside-out